Find Outer Bank Events on the Fourth of July

 Note: No alcohol or on-street parking permitted.
 Historic Corolla Park boat ramp is closed; no docking on July 4th.

 Kill Devil Hills - Avalon Pier

-Town of Kill Devil Hills will celebrate the 4th of July with a fireworks show at dusk on July 7th, 2018 on the Avalon Fishing Pier located at Mile Post 6 on the beach road.
+Town of Kill Devil Hills will celebrate the 4th of July with a fireworks show at 8:00pm on July 4th, 2019 on the Avalon Fishing Pier located at Mile Post 6 on the beach road.

-The Town of Nags Head will host, in conjunction with the Nags Head Fishing Pier and the Outer Banks Visitors Bureau, the annual Independence Day Fireworks Spectacular is on July 4th, 2018 at 9:25pm on the ocean pier located at Mile Post 11.5 on NC Route 12, S. Virginia Dare Trail in Nags Head.
-The fireworks display will last approximately 20 minutes.
+The Town of Nags Head will host The Annual Independence Day Fireworks Spectacular on July 4th, 2019 at 9:25 pm at the Ocean Pier located at Mile Post 11.5 on NC Route 12, S. Virginia Dare Trail in Nags Head.
+The rain date is set for July 5th.

 All persons attending this event are reminded not to use or block private driveways.
 Vehicles blocking driveways or presenting a traffic hazard before, during, or immediately following this event will be towed.
 The Town of Nags Head requests that persons use the public beach accesses as pathways to the oceanfront.
 Please stay off the environmentally sensitive dune and do not use the private property of others, such as private gazebos or decks, to view the fireworks without the property owner’s permission.

 No vehicles, with the exception of authorized Town and emergency vehicles, will be allowed on the oceanfront beaches.